rootlyhq/backstage-plugin/README.md

 rootly.com/functionality-id: 7a328a08-694f4e1b-abbc-4cf7-bba0-a403df30ed88 # Use functionality-id or functionality-slug.
 Not both.
 rootly.com/functionality-slug: login # Use functionality-id or functionality-slug.
-Not both. rootly.com/functionality-auto-import: enabled # This will auto import the entity as a rootly functionality if we don't find any.
+Not both. rootly.com/functionality-auto-import: enabled # This will auto import the entity as a rootly functionality if we don't find any. rootly.com/team-id: 39e77dcc-e056-4849-9dda-a362b2413e5c # Use team-id or team-slug.
+Not both. rootly.com/team-slug: infrastucture # Use team-id or team-slug.
+Not both. rootly.com/team-auto-import: enabled # This will auto import the entity as a rootly team if we don't find any.
 ```

 #### Example